 The adjustable hem, elastic cuffs on the sleeve, and single-pull adjustable hood all help you to seal in the warmth for those colder days as well.
 We gave this a 4/5 for warmth as it could be slightly warmer, but for most conditions, it will keep you pleasantly warm.

 This Patagonia packable jacket weighs in at 428g (15.1 oz) which puts it right in the middle of the pack, if not slightly on the heavier side, of similar packable down jackets.
 While you can look at something like the Patagonia Micro Puff that weighs 337g (11.9 oz) but you will sacrifice warmth and wind resistance for this type of jacket.

 A jacket that offers similar warmth but weighs just 305g (10.8 oz) is the Arc’teryx Cerium Hoodie, although it is considerably more expensive as you would expect for Arc’teryx gear.
 It is often a trade-off between weight, warmth, and cost.
 The weight you are willing to carry for a down jacket really boils down to how determined you are to shave weight off every ounce of gear.
 For those looking for the best ultralight down jacket, this may not be the best choice.

-Having said that, we spend a considerable amount of time backcountry hiking and camping and I find this a perfectly reasonable weight to carry in my pack.
+Having said that, we spend a considerable amount of time backcountry hiking and camping (check out our top tent recommendations) and I find this a perfectly reasonable weight to carry in my pack.
 While the slight weight difference for some may be a deal-breaker, for the majority of people the extra weight will not be a problem.

 As the above weight would suggest, this is also not the smallest jacket when you pack it down.
 The Patagonia Down Sweater Hoody packs into the inside chest pocket which has a two-sided zipper to keep it packed away.
 Once you have the jacket zipped into the chest pocket there is a small loop so you can clip it onto the outside of your pack.